moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

   discussion](../build/internal-compiler) on Protobuf compilation for more details.

-  Instead, `buf` lets you use either the [internal compiler](../build/internal-compiler.md) that is tested to cover every edge case and will only parse valid files, or use `protoc` output as `buf` input.
+  Instead, `buf` lets you use either the [internal compiler](../build/internal-compiler.md) that is tested to cover every edge case and only parse valid files, or use `protoc` output as `buf` input.
-  `buf` can actually use [many types of input](../reference/inputs.md), including `protoc` output, local or remote Git repositories, and local or remote archives. `buf` never shells out to external commands to perform any of it's functionality. `buf` also has no cache as it does not need to cache any external binaries to perform it's functionality.
+  `buf` can actually use [many types of input](../reference/inputs.md), including `protoc` output, local or remote Git repositories, and local or remote archives. `buf` never shells out to external commands to perform any of its functionality. `buf` also has no cache as it does not need to cache any external binaries to perform its functionality.
 - Prototool runs file discovery for your Protobuf files, but provides no mechanism to skip file discovery and specify your files manually, outside of running commands for files one at a time, which breaks some lint and